mrdeusvu1t/find-maximum/README.md

 ## Task description ##

 Given an array of integers.
 Find and return an element with maximum value.
-Implement recursively.
+Implement the algorithm
+- recursively;
+- iteratively.
+Compare two implementation.

-*Topics - arrays, recursion.*
+*Topics - arrays, recursion, call stack.*